-Load the multimedia document, open the drop-down menu for Transcripts in the toolbar, and select Import Transcript.
-Select the Word document that you have prepared in step 2.
+Open the multimedia document, click the Documents button in the toolbar, and select Import Transcript.
+Select the document that you have prepared in step 2.

 The transcript will be imported into the project and loaded next to the multimedia file, and you see a new entry in the Project Explorer under the Multimedia Transcripts branch.